Recognition and Guidebooks

-In Best Colleges 2016, U.S.News & World Report recognized Bradley as the top Illinois university of its type and number four overall among Midwest Regional Universities providing a full range of undergraduate and master's programs.
-The Caterpillar College of Engineering and Technology was also ranked nationally as one of the 35 best undergraduate engineering schools and the Foster College of Business was ranked as one of the best undergraduate business schools.
-The annual survey also recognized Bradley as a Top 10 "great school at a great price" in the Midwest.
-This ranking compares a school's academic quality, as indicated by its ranking, to the net cost of attendance for a student receiving the average level of need-based financial assistance.
+In Best Colleges 2017, U.S.News & World Report recognized Bradley as the top Illinois university of its type and number six overall among Midwest Regional Universities.
+The Caterpillar College of Engineering and Technology was also ranked nationally as one of the 25 best undergraduate engineering schools and the Foster College of Business was ranked as one of the best undergraduate business schools.
+Bradley also remains among the top ten regional universities for veterans.

 Bradley's Doctor of Physical Therapy program was ranked among the top 100 programs in the nation by U.S. News and World Report's 2013 issue of America's Best Graduate Schools.